Gut Health Equals Great Health: 6 Tips on How to Nourish Your Microbiome

 5. Reduce stress.

 While some stress can be motivational (eustress), most of the stress we experience today is detrimental to our health.
 Remember the gut-brain axis we mentioned earlier?
 The gut and the brain communicate via the vagus nerve, which can send signals in both directions.
-Research has shown that the vagus nerve helps regulate the body’s stress response, and that increased vagal tone (ability of the nerve to communicate properly) is associated with reduced inflammation, decreased risk for gastrointestinal disorders, and relief of stress-related symptoms.
+Research has shown that the vagus nerve helps regulate the body’s stress response, and that increased vagal tone (the ability of the nerve to communicate properly) is associated with reduced inflammation, decreased risk for gastrointestinal disorders, and relief of stress-related symptoms.

 Conversely, stress and anxiety reduce vagal tone and inhibit signals sent by the vagus nerve, negatively impacting gut health.
 Check out these breathing techniques to reduce stress and improve vagal tone!